muxinc/mux-java/docs/MetricsApi.md

 <a name="getOverallValues"></a>
 # **getOverallValues**
-> GetOverallValuesResponse getOverallValues(METRIC_ID, timeframe, filters, measurement)
+> GetOverallValuesResponse getOverallValues(METRIC_ID).timeframe(timeframe).filters(filters).measurement(measurement).execute();

 Get Overall values

 Returns the overall value for a specific metric, as well as the total view count, watch time, and the Mux Global metric value for the metric.

 ### Example
 ```java